 - Type of assessment

-Passing the exam in experimental animal sciences provides FELASA authorisation category ‘C’.
+Passing the exam in Biomedicine provides FELASA authorisation category ‘C’/EU function abd.

 - Exam registration requirements